edwardgerhold/syntaxjs/README.md

 syntaxjs
 ========

-Not bugfree EcmaScript 6 (7*) Interpreter written in EcmaScript 5.
+Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5.
-On the way to become ECMA-262 conformant, when it´s time too.
-Have to rewrite this file. *I have at least one implemented ES7 proposal and a few begun.
-And to update the Source Code for JSDoc comments.
-Meanwhile i get used to modern IDEs
 This project was started on a PIII/933 in a dorm and is now continued on a notebook with 2 cores still in the dorm.
 It´s a fun project.